jonny6pak/TypeShield/README.md

 # TypeShield (AGPL-3.0)

 > **Please note that I created this for my own personal use.
 I will not be maintaining or updating this code unless I need to make edits for myself.
-If you want a feature please fork the code and do whatever you need with it as allowable under the license.**
+If you want a feature please fork the code and do whatever you need with it as allowable under the license.
+For the most part this works.
+Every so often I get a stray palm touch that moves my cursor but it's nowhere near as often as it used to be.
+I hope this helps someone out there.**

 **TypeShield** blocks trackpad/mouse input for a brief window after each keypress to prevent stray palm touches while typing.
 Apple Silicon native (M1–M4), macOS 13+.